m3hrab/monopoly-london-board/readme.md

 ![game window](https://github.com/m3hrab/monopoly-london-board/blob/main/main/Assets/images/ss/Screenshot%20from%202023-07-31%2012-25-45.png?raw=true)

-## Requirements
+## Description

-This algorithm requires a Monopoly London board game set, including the game board, tokens, dice, Chance and Community Chest cards, and play money.
+Monopoly London is a thrilling adaptation of the classic Monopoly game, set in the bustling streets of the vibrant city of London.
+Immerse yourself in the rich history and iconic landmarks of this world-famous city as you buy, sell, and trade your way to become a property tycoon.

-## Instructions
+## How to Play
-Set up the board:

-1. Arrange the board and all the pieces.
-   - Shuffle the Chance and Community Chest cards and place them in their designated spots on the board.
-   - Randomly determine who will go first.
-   - Each player starts with a set amount of money and places their token on the "GO" space.
+1. **Setup**: Gather 2 to 6 players, choose your favorite game piece, and place all players' pieces on the "Go" space.
+Each player starts with a set amount of money.
-2. Begin the first turn:

-    - The first player rolls the dice and moves their token clockwise around the board.
+2. **Taking Turns**: Players take turns rolling the dice and moving their game piece clockwise around the board.
+The number on the dice indicates the number of spaces to move.

-    - If the player lands on an unowned property, they can choose to buy it at the listed price.
+3. **Property Purchase**: When landing on an unowned property, you have the option to purchase it for the listed price.
+If you choose not to buy, the property will be auctioned to the highest bidder.

-    - If the player lands on a property owned by another player, they must pay rent to that player based on the property's value and any buildings on it.
+4. **Collecting Rent**: When other players land on a property you own, they must pay you rent according to the property's value and any improvements you've made.
-    - If the player lands on a "Chance" or "Community Chest" space, they draw a card and follow the instructions on it.
-    - If the player lands on "Go to Jail" space, they must immediately go to jail.

-3. After the first turn:

-    - Play continues in turn order, with each player rolling the dice and moving their token around the board.
+5. **Chance and Community Chest**: Draw cards from the Chance and Community Chest decks, which can lead to unexpected windfalls or setbacks.

-    - Players can buy properties, build houses and hotels, and collect rent from other players who land on their properties.
+6. **Building Houses and Hotels**: As you collect full sets of properties of the same color, you can build houses and later hotels on them.
+This increases the rent other players must pay when landing on your properties.
-    - If a player lands on an unowned property, they can choose to buy it at the listed price.
-    - If a player lands on a property owned by another player, they must pay rent to that player based on the property's value and any buildings on it.

-4. Going to jail:

-    - If a player rolls doubles three times in a row, they must go to jail.
-    - A player can also be sent to jail by landing on the "Go to Jail" space, drawing a "Go to Jail" card, or by rolling too many times to get out of jail.
-    - A player in jail can try to roll doubles to get out of jail, or pay a fine to get out early.
-    - If the player doesn't roll doubles or pay the fine, they must wait three turns before being released from jail.
-5. Winning the game:

-    - The game continues until one player owns all the properties or all the other players have gone bankrupt.
-    - The player with the most money and assets at the end of the game is the winner.

-## Example Usage
-This algorithm can be used to play a game of Monopoly London board game by following the instructions provided.
-Players can roll the dice, move their tokens around the board, buy properties, build houses and hotels, collect rent, draw cards, and try to avoid going to jail.
-The game continues until a winner is determined based on who owns the most properties and has the most money and assets.
+7. **Jail**: If you land on the "Jail" space, you'll be "Just Visiting."
+However, if you roll doubles three times in a row or draw a "Go to Jail" card, you'll be sent to jail and must try to roll doubles to get out.

+8. **Free Parking**: The "Free Parking" space is a resting point with no additional benefits or penalties.

+9. **Bankruptcy**: If a player runs out of money and can't pay rent, taxes, or other fees, they are declared bankrupt.
+Their properties and assets are then auctioned off.

+10. **Winning**: The last player remaining after all others have gone bankrupt is the winner and the new London property tycoon!

+## Get Ready to Play!

+Get ready for an exciting journey through the streets of London in this classic board game.
+Whether you're a seasoned Monopoly player or new to the game, Monopoly London offers endless hours of fun, strategy, and rivalry.
+Let the dice roll and see who will dominate the London property market!

+Are you ready to become the next Monopoly champion?
+Let's play Monopoly London!

 # Contributing
-If you have any suggestions or improvements for this algorithm, feel free to submit a pull request or open an issue.
+If you have any suggestions or improvements for this game, feel free to submit a pull request or open an issue.